Wizek-1/calestia-web/README.md

 # Calestia Development Web

 landing page website for a development agency.
-Built with a focus on performance, clean code architecture, and smooth user interactions.
+Built with a focus on performance, clean code, and smooth ui.

 ## Tech Stack